 - Time: 6 months

-The Project Management Triple Constraint Is Not A Triangle Anymore
+Why The Triple Constraints of Project Management May Not Be A Triangle Anymore?

-There have always been mixed opinions as to the accuracy and usefulness of the Iron Triangle.
-Some think that the Triple Constraint model is inaccurate and impractical.
-Some theories have stuck with the triangle concept, but changed the types of constraints on each side.
-Regardless of the varying perspectives, one thing that every PM intuitively knows is that there are many more constraints to a project than just scope, time and cost.
-In reality, managing a project is more complex than the Iron Triangle variables suggest.
+Despite its longevity, opinions vary as to the accuracy and usefulness of the project management triangle.
+Some theories have stuck with the triangle concept but changed the types of constraints on each side.
+Regardless of the varying perspectives, every PM knows that managing a project is more complex than the iron triangle variables suggest.

-These additional variables are legitimate project management constraints, but the simple model of the Triple Constraint is still great for conceptualizing the relationship between the high-level dynamics involved in project management.
+Despite the added complexity, the triple constraint model is still a great way to conceptualize the relationships between the high-level dynamics involved in project management.

-Although admittedly simplistic, the project management Triangle is often a useful way to represent expectations in a project.
+Although admittedly simplistic, the triple constraints of project management is often a useful way to represent expectations in a project.
 Here’s how to use it in real life to establish parameters that make the most sense based on your clients’ chosen priorities.

 Is Cost The Biggest Priority?

-If you absolutely have to stay within a fixed budget, then the client may need to be more flexible on time frame and scope.
+If you absolutely have to stay within a fixed budget, then the client may need to be more flexible on timeline and scope.
 With cost as the biggest priority, it’s likely that only the most business-critical change requests will be approved.

 So, when changes come up, you’ll probably look to these measures: